 I love making homemade baby food, and I've never understood why more families don't do it.
 It saves you money.
-It gives you control over the ingredients.
-And in many ways it's so much easier than any other kind of cooking.
+In many ways it's so much easier than any other kind of cooking, and you maintain control over the ingredients.

-If you do want to make your own baby food, here are a few concepts to keep in mind:
+If you decide you do want to make your own baby food, here are a few concepts to keep in mind:

 Here are some easy recipes to help you do that.